![]() Plaque at Thurso station |

 St Magnus Cathedral, Kirkwall

-In the centre of Kirkwall, Orkney's main town, St Magnus Cathedral is unlike any other in Great Britain.
+In the centre of Kirkwall, Orkney's capital, St Magnus Cathedral is unlike any other in Great Britain.
 Construction started in 1137, when Orkney was still part of the Kingdom of Norway, although mason's marks suggest craftsmen were employed who'd previously worked on cathedrals in the north of Britain.
 The cathedral is named after the Viking Earl and martyr St Magnus, whose remains were found in 1919 in a box hidden behind a stone in a pillar near the choir.
 St Magnus' remains were placed back in the pillar in 1926.
+The cathedral is also unusual in being owned by the local council, not the Church.
+Entry is free.
 More about St Magnus Cathedral.
 Story of Viking Earl & martyr St Magnus.

 Above: St Magnus Cathedral, main entrance.